genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/03_business-logic/03_consolidators/01_consolidators.md

 So what you do with the results of the consolidator is your problem.
 If you need to publish the data it writes to the database, you'll need a [data server](/creating-applications/defining-your-application/user-interface/data-servers/data-servers/) or [request server](/creating-applications/defining-your-application/user-interface/request-servers/request-servers/).

-There is one important operational consideration if you have a consolidator in your application.
-If you stop the process, you need to use the `--coldStart` parameter when you restart.
-In short, you need to do a [cold start](/creating-applications/defining-your-application/business-logic/consolidators/coldstart/).